310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% endbubble %}

 {% bubble Keito %}
-What's the matter, Takamine?
+What’s the matter, Takamine?
 You don’t look well.
 Are you seasick like Kiryu?
 {% endbubble %}

 {% bubble Midori worried0 %}
 Huh?
-Ahh, no, um, I'm always like this, though…?
+Ahh, no, um, I’m always like this, though…?
 {% endbubble %}

 {% bubble Keito %}